docker/compose/docs/extends.md

       - "4000"
       - "5000"

-In the case of `environment` and `labels`, Compose "merges" entries together with locally-defined values taking precedence:
+In the case of `environment`, `labels`, `volumes` and `devices`, Compose "merges" entries together with locally-defined values taking precedence:

     # original service
     environment: